maliByatzes/wc/README.md

 ## wc

-A re-implemention of GNU `wc` coreutil in golang.
+A implemention of GNU `wc` coreutil in golang.